VA Education Benefits

 Veteran’s Education Benefits: Ch 30, 31, 35, 1606, 1607

-Under these programs, benefits are typically paid to students instead of to institutions, and the amount of assistance will depend on how many units students are enrolled in.
+Under some of these programs, benefits are typically paid to students instead of to institutions, and the amount of assistance will depend on how many units students are enrolled in.

 - Montgomery GI Bill (Chapter 30): Provides up to 36 months of education benefits.

-- Special Vocational Training (Chapter 31): Provides tuition, books, fees, and housing assistance to qualified applicants with a 20% or higher VA disability rating.
+- Special Vocational Training (Chapter 31): Provides tuition and housing assistance to qualified applicants with a 20% or higher VA disability rating.